ashmoreinc/IP-Scanner/README.md

 How to use:
 Create the Scan handler: 	Scanner = Scan_Handler(**kwargs)
 							**kwargs can be:
 									ports: 			Array of ports to scan,
-									threads: 	threads to use
+									threads: 		threads to use,
-									Verbose:	Do extra printing?
-True/False
+									verbose:		Do extra printing?
+True/False,
-									Verbosity:	The level of verbosity ("low", "medium", "high") Start running the scanner:	Scanner.Start_Scanner(ip_from, ip_to) Output the result:			print(Scanner.Open_Addresses)
+									verbosity:		The level of verbosity ("low", "medium", "high"),
+									write_results:	Output the results to a file (True/False) Start running the scanner:	Scanner.Start_Scanner(ip_from, ip_to) Output the result:			print(Scanner.Open_Addresses)